Argentina–England football rivalry: Fans' behaviour

 Much of the colour and violence in this rivalry is added by the fans themselves.
 While matches prior to the 1982 Falklands War generated interest and emotion, it was the war itself that fuelled passions and elevated this rivalry.
-Before the 1986 game fans from both countries had a fight in the Mexico City streets and into the stadium, which included English flags stolen by the Argentine fans and English fans being injured by attacks from the Argentine barras bravas.
+Before the 1986 game, fans from both countries had a fight in the Mexico City streets and inside the stadium, with English flags stolen by the Argentine fans and English fans being injured in attacks by Argentine barras bravas.